-By the Professor or Associate Professor.
-One class per fortnight to each hospital group.

-2. By the Half-time Departmental Staff.
-Additional clinical instruction to each sub-group throughout the term.

-3. By the Senior Honorary Staff.
-One class per week of at least one hour to each group, sub-group or further sub-divided group depending on the number of students in each group aiming at not having more than ten students per class.
-Five of these classes to take the form of clinical lectures and the remaining five to be a Teaching Ward Round.
-The subject matter to be covered in these classes involves the diagnosis, prognosis and the treatment of the Complications of Pregnancy, Labour and the Puerperium.
+- (1) By the Professor or Associate Professor.
+One class per fortnight to each hospital group. - (2) By the half-time departmental staff.
+Additional clinical instruction to each sub-group throughout the term. - (3) By the Senior Honorary Staff - (i) Obstetrics of students in each group, aiming at not having more than ten students per class.
+Five of these classes to take the form of clinical lectures and the remaining five to be a teaching ward round.
+The subject matter to be covered in these classes involves the diagnosis, prognosis and the treatment of the complications of pregnancy, labour and the puerperium.